Emerging Markets: From Followers to Global Disruptors

 What We See

-Tencent Music Entertainment, a subsidiary of Tencent Holdings, is China’s leading online music streaming service.
-Tencent Music has more than 555 million active users and 100 million subscribers, giving it approximately 70% market share in China2.
-The company enjoys many of the favorable trends driving Spotify today, including rising revenue per user, low churn, and rising profitability.
-With very low prices, low subscription penetration, and control of the largest music label in China, we see a significant opportunity for Tencent Music to continue increasing revenue per user and overall profitability.
+Tencent Music is China’s leading online music streaming service.
+Tencent Music has more than 555 million active users and 100 million subscribers, giving it approximately 70% market share in China.2 The company enjoys many of the favorable trends driving Spotify today, including a massive user base, rising subscription penetration and revenue per user, low churn, and improving profitability.

 e-Commerce